-As at 31 December 2020, the net value of investment properties (delivered and in progress) was \in 3,204 million, compared with total assets of \notin 3,394 million.
+As at 31 December 2021, the net value of the investment properties (delivered and in progress) was €3,846 million, compared with total assets of €4,501 million.

-As stated in Note 6.6 of the annex to the consolidated financial statements, Argan opted, as permitted by IAS 40, for a fair value valuation of investment properties.
+As stated in the Notes to the consolidated financial statements, Argan opted, as permitted by IAS 40, for a fair value valuation of investment properties.
 This applies to leased buildings and buildings under construction or under development, where fair value can be reliably measured.
 The fair value is applied on the basis of valuations by an independent Property Appraiser.

-The majority of these valuations are based on unobservable Level 3 data, as defined in IFRS 13 "Fair Value Measurement" and described in Note 4 to the consolidated financial statements, which are therefore based on estimates.
+The majority of these valuations are based on unobservable Level 3 data, as defined in IFRS 13 "Fair Value Measurement" and described in the Notes to the consolidated financial statements, which are therefore based on estimates.
 The Property Appraiser's valuation of investment properties considers specific information such as the nature of each asset, its location, its rental income, the remaining fixed term of the leases, the rate of return and investment expenditures.